bohaigt86/coursera-angularjs/README.md

   ```

 ## Digest Cycle
-  AngularJS calls digest cycle when users perform some activity that triggers some AngularJS-aware event (such as ng-click, not like onclick) and model data got changed because of this activity.
+  AngularJS calls digest cycle when users perform some activity that triggers some Angular-aware event (such as ng-click, not like onclick) and model data got changed because of this activity.

   Digest cycle goes through all $scope objects and checks which one(s) got changed because of this activity.
 Watchers are listeners which are attached to the scope objects and keep watching about the change.
 They are responsible to synchronise the view with the model, achieving the magical two-way binding.

   As watchers update the view as per the model value change, Digest cycle runs again to check that all the values are synced up.
-And this extra checking of Digest cycle is called Dirty Check.
+And this extra checking of digest cycle is called 'dirty check'.

   In the cycle, 3 functions are involved at some point.
-They are \$digest, \$watch and \$apply.
+They are \$digest(), \$watch() and \$apply().

   Let's take changing model via ng-model for example:

   - AngularJS calls $digest to trigger a digest cycle
   - $digest cycle fires all watchers
-  - if a watcher finds a change in scope model, the corresponding listener function execute
+  - if a watcher finds a change in scope model, the corresponding listener function executes
-  - the view get synchronised with the model
+  - the view gets synchronised with the model

 ### Understanding $watch()
   It's a best practice to let AngularJS set up watchers for us, for instance, using {{ }} expression/interpolation or ng-model.